Skip to main content

 Jail & Inmate Records

 Los Angeles County's detention system consists of seven major facilities operated by LASD.
 Twin Towers Correctional Facility in downtown LA stands as the largest jail in the United States, while Men's Central Jail (MCJ) handles much of Los Angeles County's male inmate population.
 Century Regional Detention Center in Lynwood houses women, and Pitchess Detention Center in Castaic operates four separate camps.
 The North County Correctional Facility, East Facility, and South Facility round out the system.
-Cities with independent police departments may also operate short-term holding jails.
+Some LA County cities operate their own independent police departments and may run short-term holding jails (this city is not one of them — it is served by the Los Angeles County Sheriff's Department).

 To locate a current inmate, residents can use the LASD Inmate Information Center at app5.lasd.org and search by name or booking number.
 Bail bond information, court dates, and housing location are available online.
-For inmates held in city jails such as Long Beach, Pasadena, or Burbank, contact each city's police department directly.
+For inmates held in city jails of LA County cities that operate their own police departments (such as Long Beach, Pasadena, or Burbank), contact those city police departments directly.
+Note: this city is served by the Los Angeles County Sheriff's Department, not a municipal police department.

 Arrest Records